 St Joseph's has a successful Pupil Premium and SEN Parent's Voice group which meet on a termly basis in school.
-This is sometimes a relaxed opportunity for parents and staff (SENCO, PP Lead, Wellbeing Support Worker and Family Support Worker) to meet and discuss any current concerns, share ideas and celebrate successes.
-Other times we organise professional speakers from Outside Agencies (e.g. transition support, behaviour strategy support, healthy eating support etc).
+This is sometimes a relaxed opportunity for parents and staff (SENCO, PP Lead, Wellbeing Support Worker and MHST) to meet and discuss any current concerns, share ideas and celebrate successes.
+Other times we organise professional speakers from Outside Agencies (e.g. transition support, wellbeing support, behaviour strategy support, healthy eating support etc).

 The use of pupil premium funding is tracked closely for each pupil that receives this funding to ensure that is being spent to the best of benefit for each individual child.
-Each child has a tracking sheet which is reviewed each half term and pupil voice, parent voice is captured on this sheet.
+Each child has a tracking sheet which is reviewed each half term and this includes the opportunity for pupil voice and parent voice to be captured on this sheet.